KetanAgrawal2002/python2Sheet/README.md

 - **Add data to existing files** - Users can add data to existing Google Sheets by providing a link to the sheet.
 - **Custom Filters** - Users can apply custom filters to the data before adding it to Google Sheets.
 - **Optimized for large files** - The application is optimized to handle large CSV files with thousands of rows and columns without causing performance issues or prolonged loading times.

-### Checklist
-- [✔️] My code's working just fine! 🥳
-- [✔️] I have recorded a video showing it working and embedded it in the README ▶️
-- [✔️] I have tested all the normal working cases 😎
-- [✔️] I have even solved some edge cases (brownie points) 💪
-- [✔️] I added my very planned-out approach to the problem at the end of this README 📜

 ### Credits